kenokrieger/marketModel/README.md

 | c        | Change the parameters                                 |
 | i        | Prints out information on the state of the simulation |
 | p        | Pause the simulation                                  |

+To visualise some of the configurations saved to a file simply invoke the python script 'visualise.py' with the path to the save file(s) as command line arguments.